Architecture of Norway: History

-Pre-historic times
+Prehistoric times

 Thanks to new digging methods like topsoil excavation, archeologists have been able to further uncover the remains or foundations of 400 prehistoric houses that were previously hidden beneath the ground.
 Prior to this only 200 sites were immediately visible from the surface layer.
 Throughout the 20th century, Scandinavian archeologists have also been attempting to reconstruct prehistoric houses.
-The largest reconstruction project in Norway is the Bronze age settlement at Forsand in Ryfylke and the Iron age farm at Ullandhaug close by Stavanger.
+The largest reconstruction project in Norway is the Bronze Age settlement at Forsand in Ryfylke and the Iron Age farm at Ullandhaug close by Stavanger.
 There's also the rebuild of the large chieftain house from the Viking age at Borg in Lofoten.

 Most of our archeological material derives from surveys done in the 20th century, and excavations done in major cities the past 25 years [as of 2003], including other archeological surveys from the 80s and 90s.

 The oldest surviving traces of construction in Norway dates back to about 9000 BC, in mountainous regions near Store Myrvatn in contemporary Rogaland, where excavations have found portable dwellings most likely kept by nomadic reindeer hunters.
-Traces of similar albeit younger tents have also been found other places along the western coast: Kollsnes at Øygarden in Hordaland, on Slettnes, Sørøy, and Mortensnes close by Nesseby in Finnmark, and one dating back to around 6500 BC at Fosenstraumen near Radøy in Hordaland.
-Stone age hunters must have used such simple tent and turf hut constructions, which in principle could have been very similar to those still in use by Sami nomads, with straight or hook-formed rods.
+Traces of similar albeit younger tents have also been found other places along the western coast: Kollsnes in Øygarden Municipality in Vestland county; at Slettnes, Mortensnes (near Nesseby), and Sørøy in Finnmark county; and one dating back to around 6500 BC at Fosenstraumen near Radøy in Vestland.
+Stone age hunters must have used such simple tent and turf hut constructions, which in principle could have been similar to those still in use by Sámi nomads, with straight or hook-formed rods.
 The oldest turf hut had an approximately circle shaped floor plan and was built with two sets of hook latches (rafters that intersect at the roof ridge) which forms roof and walls as one element.
 For materials they probably used hides and wooden poles.